 What are serverless functions?

-Serverless functions, also known as Function as a Service (FaaS), are a cloud computing model, such as cloud GPU, that allows developers to execute code without the need to manage underlying servers or infrastructure.
-In this approach, developers write small, event-driven pieces of code (functions) that are triggered by specific events, such as an HTTP request, a database update, or a message in a queue.
+Serverless functions, also known as Function as a Service (FaaS), is a cloud computing model like cloud GPU that allows you to run code without having to manage the underlying servers or infrastructure.
+In this model you write small, event driven pieces of code (functions) that are triggered by specific events like an HTTP request, a database update or a message in a queue.

-On the other hand, when demand surges, the system rapidly scales up to handle increased workloads.
-This dynamic scalability ensures optimized cost-effectiveness, as billing is based on the actual computing resources used.
+On the other hand when demand surges the system scales up to handle the increased workload.
+This dynamic scaling ensures cost effectiveness as billing is based on the actual resources used.

 How do serverless functions work?